peteroupc/MailLib/README.md

 ----

-A portable library in C# and Java for parsing Internet mail messages.
+A portable library in C# and Java for parsing and generating Internet mail messages.

 Documentation
 ------------